-Turkish soldiers and Free Syrian Army (FSA) fighters have cleared Muhammadiyah village and Amarah Hill of PYD/PKK terrorists in western Afrin region, according to Anadolu Agency correspondents on the ground on Monday.
+Turkish and Free Syrian Army (FSA) forces liberated another northwestern Syrian village from PYD/PKK terrorists on Tuesday, according to Anadolu Agency correspondents on the ground.

-The military has also said that only terrorist targets are being destroyed and "utmost importance" is being put on avoiding harming civilians.
+The military has also said that only terrorist targets are being destroyed and "utmost care" is being taken to avoid harming civilians.

 Afrin has been a major hideout for the PYD/PKK since July 2012 when the Assad regime in Syria left the city to the terror group without a fight.

 Erdoğan: US financial support for YPG terrorists will affect Turkey's decisions